project-ida/two-state-quantum-systems/src/06-excitation-transfer-revisited.md

 max_bosons = 2
 ```

 Let's now proceed as we've done before by mapping out the energy levels for the system.
-In other words, we'll look at how the eigenvalues of the Hamiltonian change as we vary $\Delta E$.
+In other words, we'll look at how the eigenvalues of the Hamiltonian change as we vary $\Delta E$ and we'll make a plot with those energy eigenvalues on the y-axis.

 ```python
 two_state_1, two_state_2, bosons, interaction_1, interaction_2, number, nmm_list = make_operators(max_bosons=max_bosons, parity=parity)